 Note from the Editors: This essay is part II of a three-part series arguing how the Right can reclaim culture from the left.
-Part I can be found here.
-If you’re not familiar with our publication, we suggest this IM—1776’s reading list on the theme of “Art & Literature on the Right” either before or after diving in.
+Part I can be found here. *This should not be confused with our first print issue “Art & Literature for Dissidents“.

-Art & Literature for Dissidents, Part II: The Ruins We’re Building On
+Reclaiming Art & Literature, Part II: The Ruins We’re Building On

 2020 reduced everything to a smoking ruin.
 Bureaucrats have been given excuses to enslave us and entire societies have been ripped apart.
 But there’s been some positive destruction too.
 As I wrote in the first part of this series, if you’re a writer and a dissident, 2021 is great news.
 Institutions and gatekeepers that have been shutting dissident writers out are scared now.
 They still have a lot of power to hurt if they want, but they’re weak, and generally incapable of helping anyone, let alone rival true value.